 There have been limited studies on fat fasting.
 But it's well established that it has the benefits of a high-fat and low-carb diet.
 Research has shown that a diet rich in fat can help in reducing inflammation, improving brain function, improving depression symptoms, and supporting heart health.

 The fast diet is going to flood the body with ketones.
 When the fuel source changes from glucose to fat, you will notice less mental fatigue and more energy.
 People following the diet see a more significant weight loss and easy workouts.

-Insulin is a hormone responsible for the storage of fat.
+Insulin is the hormone responsible for the storage of fat.
 It works by transporting the glucose that is not used by the adipose tissue and then storing it as fat.
 Ketones are not stored as fat.
 The body uses them for energy, and if there is any left, the body removes it through the urinary system.
-It means when it comes to ketones, there is no extra energy roaming in the body stored for future use.
+It means that when it comes to ketones, there is no extra energy roaming in the body and stored for future use.

 When following the fat fast, it is essential to keep calories between 1,000 to 1,200 calories a day.
 Eighty percent to ninety percent of your calories have to come from fats, and the rest will contribute only 10%.
 If you are following the ketogenic diet, then it is vital to ensure that carbs make up at most 5% of the remaining calories.
 It is crucial if you want to remain in ketosis.